androidx/androidx/docs/api_guidelines.md

 Note that this pattern is _not recommended_ because it leads to confusion for external developers and should be considered a last-resort when backporting behavior is not feasible.

+### Kotlin extension `-ktx` libraries {#module-ktx}

+New libraries should prefer Kotlin sources with built-in Java compatibility via `@JvmName` and other affordances of the Kotlin language; however, existing Java sourced libraries may benefit from extending their API surface with Kotlin-friendly APIs in a `-ktx` library.

+A Kotlin extension library **may only** provide extensions for a single base library's API surface and its name **must** match the base library exactly.
+For example, `work:work-ktx` may only provide extensions for APIs exposed by `work:work`.

+Additionally, an extension library **must** specify an `api`-type dependency on the base library and **must** be versioned and released identically to the base library.

+Kotlin extension libraries _should not_ expose new functionality; they should only provide Kotlin-friendly versions of existing Java-facing functionality.

 ## Platform compatibility API patterns {#platform-compatibility-apis}